adamw1221/CS495-Lab-Inventory-Group-F/plan.md

    2. For access to student view -> **username & password: classmate**

-6. See our section on hosting for deploying with Heroku
+6. See our section below on Hosting for deploying with Heroku